michaelkrzyzaniak/Singing-Speech-Synthesis/README.md

 float      singLoudnessGlideTime        (Singer* self                      );
 ```

 Get or set the amplitude (not perceptual loudness) of the output.
 In principal it should be between 0 and 1, default is 1.
 Lower it if the output is clipping.
 By default the algorithm will quickly interpolate to the new loudness to avoid clicks in the audio stream.
 The glide coefficient should be between 0 and 1 with 0 meaning no interpolation and higher values indicating longer time to reach tthe specified amplitude.
 Default is 0.999.
+Consider increasing brightness when you increase loudness, see note at singSetBrightness() below.